ChainsAutomation/chains/README.md

 Chains is a home automation system.

 The main goals of the Chains project are:
-* Support as many different devices as possible
+* Support as many different services as possible
-* Easy device development
+* Easy service development
 * Easy installation

 While most home automation software focuses on supporting a single piece of hardware, we aim to support them all and make them work together.